16 Macros

 .Size = 16

-in both places.Close the Microsoft Visual Basic window with the close button in the upper right corner.
+in both places.Close the Microsoft Visual Basic for Applications window (click the X in the top-right corner of the VBA editor window).

 16.7 Tips